-Dickens earned a degree in Chemical Engineering from the Georgia Institute of Technology in 1998.
-While at Georgia Tech, he held various leadership roles.
-Positions included: President of the African American Student Union, President of the Diversity Forum, and President of Kappa Alpha Psi Fraternity, Inc. As a result of his outstanding contributions to the University, Andre was also inducted into the ANAK Society– Georgia Tech’s highest honor.
+Andre Dickens was born and raised in Southwest Atlanta and is the product of Atlanta Public Schools.
+He earned a Bachelor’s degree in Chemical Engineering from the Georgia Tech in 1998.
+As a result of his outstanding contributions to the University, Andre was also inducted into the ANAK Society– Georgia Tech’s highest honor.

-In 1994, Dickens began his professional career as a Chemical Engineer for BP-Amoco.
-In 1999, Dickens began work as a Sales Engineer for DSM Engineering Plastics.
+In 1994, Dickens began his professional career as a Chemical Engineer for BP-Amoco, first as a co-op while at Georgia Tech then as a full-time employee located in Alpharetta, Greenville, and Houston.
+In 1999, Dickens began work as a Sales Engineer for DSM Engineering Plastics where he worked in several locations including Evansville, IN, Long Beach, CA, and Atlanta, GA.
 While at DSM, Dickens became the youngest person and first African-American to win DSM’s prestigious salesperson of the year award in 2002.

 In 2002, he co-founded City Living Home Furnishings in Atlanta, a family-run operation that grew into a multi-million dollar business with two locations and over 20 employees.
-City Living won numerous awards including Atlanta’s Best Contemporary Furniture store (2005) and one of the top 50 furniture retailers in the nation by Home Accents magazine.
 Dickens oversaw City Living’s operations, finance, and marketing efforts until 2010.

-Andre was ordained a deacon at Antioch Baptist Church North in 2007 and was responsible for overseeing all financial elements of the newly established New Horizon Baptist Church and construction of the church sanctuary.
+Andre’s passion for building the next generation of leaders extends beyond his work at Tech.
+He is an alumnus of the United Way VIP Program and the Diversity Leadership Academy of Atlanta.
+He currently sits on the boards of the Korey Stringer Institute and the Jeremy Feaster Foundation while also serving as a mentor in the Pentorship Program and Southwest Atlanta Youth Business Organization.
+He was ordained a deacon in 2007 and was responsible for overseeing all financial elements of the newly established New Horizon Baptist Church and construction of the church sanctuary.
 Dickens currently serves as Deacon, Sunday school teacher, and Finance Chairperson.

-With an undying quest for knowledge, Andre is also currently pursuing his Master’s of Public Administration with a concentration in Economic Development at Georgia State University’s Andrew Young School of Policy Studies and is set to graduate in December 2013.
+With an undying quest for knowledge, Andre completed his Master’s of Public Administration with a concentration in Economic Development at Georgia State University’s Andrew Young School of Policy Studies in December 2013.

-Andre resides in Underwood Hills/West Midtown with his wife Kimberly, a real estate attorney and law firm owner, 8 year-old daughter, Bailey, and their dog Kola.
+Andre resides in West Midtown Atlanta with his wife Kimberly, a real estate attorney and law firm owner, 9 year-old daughter, Bailey, and their dog Kola.